ICOMOS Workshop and Conferences “Coastal Communities, Heritage and Climate Change”

 26.08.
 International Conference in Viinistu “Chapel” “Facing the Sea – Connections of Heritage and Traditions” Presentations and discussions on water heritage and communities – coastal histories, livelihoods and climate change.

 10.00 Welcome words.
-Leelo Kukk, Vice President of Environmental Board of Estonia
+Leelo Kukk, Vice President of the Environmental Board of Estonia

 Riin Alatalu, Vice President of ICOMOS International, moderator